nf-core/configs/docs/binac.md

 To use, run the pipeline with `-profile binac`.
 This will download and launch the [`binac.config`](../conf/binac.config) which has been pre-configured with a setup suitable for the BINAC cluster.
 Using this profile, Nextflow will download a singularity image with all of the required software before execution of the pipeline.

-## Below are non-mandatory information e.g. on modules to load etc.

 Before running the pipeline you will need to load Nextflow and Singularity using the environment module system on BINAC cluster.
 You can do this by issuing the commands below:

 ```bash